Engaging The Audience

-Engaging the audience: It’s not all about the voice when performing, you need to be able to be engaging the audience to get them on side.
+It’s not all about the voice when performing, you need to be able to be engaging the audience to get them on your side.
 It is important to have a certain presence on stage, which lets the audience know that you are confident in your singing abilities.

-HOT TIP!
-Choosing the right song will help you to engaging the audience.
+Choosing the right song will help you to engage the audience.
 If you can connect with the song emotionally you are more likely to sing from the heart, making you feel more confident in your performance and believable to the audience.

 Engaging the audience

-What you choose to wear can impact your performance and help engaging the audience.
+What you choose to wear can impact your performance and help to engage the audience.
 You may think the crazier you dress the more you will stand out, but you should ask yourself whether your outfit also matches the style of song you have chosen.
 If no, then there’s no harm in re-thinking your outfit.
-Not everyone can pull off a Lady GaGa number.
+Not everyone can pull off a Lady Gaga number.

 Putting emotion into a song